Scott Pendlebury: Personal life

 Pendlebury was born and raised in Sale, Victoria.
 He attended Catholic College Sale.
-He played alongside former Collingwood players Dale Thomas, Tyson Goldsack, and Brent Macaffer at the Gippsland Power before all getting drafted to Collingwood.
+He played alongside Collingwood players Dale Thomas, Tyson Goldsack, and Brent Macaffer at the Gippsland Power before they were all drafted to Collingwood.
 He has two brothers who have both played football in the Victorian Football League (VFL).
 Older brother Kris has won the Joseph Wren Memorial Trophy and captained the Collingwood VFL Football Club and younger brother Ryan has played for three teams in the VFL.
 Scott Pendlebury married his long-term girlfriend, Alex Pendlebury (née Davis), in 2016.
 The couple's first son was born in 2017, and they welcomed a daughter in November 2019.
+In March 2026, Pendlebury starred in the reality TV show Rivals: Sport vs. Sport representing "Team Aussie Rules" alongside Will Ashcroft, Monique Conti, and Matilda Scholz.

 Statistics

-Updated to the end of round 20, 2025.
+Updated to the end of round 22, 2026.